cenon4dno/azCopy-for-MeetingSync/share/README.md

-share - files here are where paste your files to be uploaded to Azure storage account
+share - paste you files and/or recordings here